 The Symptoms Will Vary

-When persons think of autism, a few symptoms usually come to mind.
-However, not everyone will exhibit those symptoms and interestingly, persons without autism can show behaviors that are typical of autism.
+When people think of autism, a few symptoms usually come to mind.
+However, not everyone will exhibit those symptoms and interestingly, people without autism can show behaviors that are typical of autism.

 Other Illnesses Can Accompany The Disorder